AndreLouisIssa/SRFusionCore/README.md

 # SRFusionCore: Slime Rancher Fusion Core Mod

-Modders provide a `FusionCore.Strategy` which contains a factory delegate and some metadata
+Modders provide a `FusionCore.Mode` which contains a factory delegate and some metadata

 The strategy's factory can make use of members in a static helper class
  - list of all pure slimes by very late startup